PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Improve-Background-Operator.md

 So that I can write my handling of those jobs in a consistent way without the job object or id, using the same variable that is used in bash for the same purpose.

 As a user,<br/>
-I can see the output of jobs launched with the `&` background operator in my current host by default<br/>
+I can launch jobs with a new `&!` background operator that will show job progress in an overlay<br/>
-So that I can launch multiple background jobs and watch their concurrent progress in my host without blocking my console.
+So that watch the concurrent progress of multiple background jobs in my host without blocking my console.

-As a user,<br/>
-I can launch jobs silently with a new `&!` background operator<br/>
-So that their output is only available when I use `Receive-Job` to receive that output.

 As a user,<br/>
 I can use the `&` operator (and the proposed `&!` operator) after the stop parsing sigil (`--%`)<br/>